hreyesm/google-forms-automation/README.md

 ### JSON File Location

-The JSON files corresponding to the forms to be completed will only be read if they are inside the [forms](./cypress/fixtures) subdirectory, as in the example below; otherwise the script will not recognize them.
+JSON files corresponding to the forms to be filled out will only be processed if they are inside the [forms](./cypress/fixtures) subdirectory, as in the example below; otherwise the script will not recognize them.

 ```
 📦 google-forms-automation
 ┣ 📂 cypress
 ┃ ┣ 📂 fixtures
 ┃ ┃ ┣ 📂 forms
 ┃ ┃ ┃ ┗ 📜 example.json
 ```

 ### JSON File Format

+The general structure of a JSON file supported by the script looks like the following:

 For a JSON file to work properly, it must be formatted according to the following guidelines.